 As sad as it may sound, loss and misfortune happen to all people and their properties.
 As an artist, you should expect the best for your fine art collections but also prepare for the worst that could happen.
 Your artwork can get damaged in your hands or those of your trusted craters and freighter.
 For instance, a fire guts down their offices.
 With all these sad possibilities facing your artworks, you should prepare yourself to mitigate the effects of such eventualities by insuring your artwares.
-But before taking a step to get an insurance cover, it is necessary to ask and answer yourself some few critical questions.
+But before taking a step to get insurance cover, it is necessary to ask and answer yourself a few critical questions.

 What Risks Does the Cover Protect My Art From?

 Before insuring your artwork, it is needful to brainstorm carefully on all the possible risks that could befall your precious art pieces.
 For instance, your artworks can get damaged at the exhibition stall, they could get spoiled in transit, they could spoil during storage, or they could as well get damaged at the premises of craters and freighters before shipping.
 Whichever way, your answering of this question puts you in an advantageous position to analyze and discuss your insurance needs with your potential insurer.

 Before signing the dotted line to insure your artwork, consider the scope of the cover because artworks are diverse, and different insurers cover varied forms of artwork.
 For instance, some cover sculptures, paintings, high–value prints, and original photography.

 What Exceptions Are There in the Cover?

 Another question to ask and answer yourself before insuring your art pieces is the exceptions in the insurance cover you want to take.
 This way, you will rest knowing the kind of compensation you should expect and what you shouldn’t if calamity strikes your artware.

 What About Working With a Specialized Fine Art Insurer?